-The 1st and 2nd Forums were held in China and the USA in May and November, 2014, respectively.
-The 3rd Forum will be held, in Shanghai, China, on 9-10 October, 2015 and the 4th Forum will be held in Irvine, California, USA on 16-17 May, 2016.
-The scientific scope of the 2015-2016 session is limited to the studies of planetary bodies in the solar system and Earth science from space.
+The 1st and 2nd Forums were held in Bejing and Irvine, California in May and November, 2014, respectively.
+The 3rd Forum was held, in Shanghai on 9-10 October, 2015 and the 4th Forum will be held in Irvine, California on 16-17 May, 2016.
+The 5th and 6th Forums will be held in Bejing and Woods Hole, Massachusetts, on 2-3 December, 2016 and 16-17 May, 2017, respectively.
+The scientific scope of the 5th and 6th Forums is limited to the biological/biomedical and physical (including fundamental physics) research in the space environment.
 Both events will include focused presentations by young scientists, topical presentations by senior scientists and group discussions.
-Participants will be selected by an international Program Committee.
-The travel and subsistence costs for U.S. participants will be paid by the National Research Council.
+Participants will be selected by an International Program Committee.
+The travel and subsistence costs for U.S. participants will be paid by the U.S. Academies.
 Travel costs for Chinese participants will be paid by their own organizations.
 Three nights of local accommodation plus selected meals and transportation to/from the meeting site will be provided by the local host organization.

 The Forum is open to all active researchers meeting the following criteria: